 ALCS President Re-Appointed to Two Boards

-Appalachian's founder and president, Josh First, has been re-appointed to two boards, the Dauphin County Planning Commission and the Capital Region Resource Conservation and Development Council.
+ALCS’s president Josh First was recently re-appointed to two boards, the Dauphin County Planning Commission, and the Capital Area Resource Conservation & Development Council.